ltworf/typedload/docs/comparisons.md

 It's the only viable alternative to typedload that I've encountered.

 * It reuses the same objects in the output, so changing the data might result in subtle bugs if the input data is used again
-* Doesn't support as many python versions as typedload (currently no 3.11 and no 3.5)
 * No native support for attrs (but can be manually added by the user)
 * Faster than typedload in most cases